 From 1946 to 1947, stocks could not be purchased "on margin", meaning that an investor had to pay 100% of a stock's cost without taking on any loans.

-Before 1960, the margin requirement to purchase stocks was reduced four times, each time stimulating a mini-rally and boosting volume.
-The Federal Reserve reduced the margin requirements from 90% to 70%.
+Before 1960, the margin requirement was reduced four times, each time stimulating a mini-rally and boosting volume, and when the Federal Reserve reduced the margin requirements from 90% to 70%.

-In 1967, trading volume hit 7.5 million shares a day, causing a "traffic jam" of paper.
+In 1967, volume hit 7.5 million shares a day which caused a "traffic jam" of paper with "batteries of clerks" working overtime to "clear transactions and update customer accounts".

 In 1976, banks were allowed to buy and sell stocks, which provided more competition for stockbrokers.

-In 1987, the Oliver Stone film "Wall Street" was released, creating the iconic figure of Gordon Gekko and popularizing the phrase "greed is good".
+In 1987, the Oliver Stone film "Wall Street" was released.
+The film created the iconic character Gordon Gekko, who used the phrase "greed is good".

 In 1987, the stock market plunged, and the surrounding area lost 100,000 jobs.